kubevirt/monitoring/docs/runbooks/NoReadyVirtController.md

 $ kubectl get deployment -n $NAMESPACE virt-controller -o jsonpath='{.status.readyReplicas}'
 ```

-3. Check the status of the `virt-controller` deployment to find out more information.
-The following commands provide the associated events and show if any problems occurred, such as crashing pods or failures to pull images:
+3. Check the status of the `virt-controller` deployment:
 ```bash
 $ kubectl -n $NAMESPACE get deploy virt-controller -o yaml
 ```
+4. Obtain the details of the `virt-controller` deployment to check for status conditions such as crashing pods or failure to pull images:
 ```bash
 $ kubectl -n $NAMESPACE describe deploy virt-controller
 ```